 Auction insights data is available for Search and Shopping campaigns that meet a minimum threshold of activity.
 For Search campaigns, you can create a report for keywords, ad groups, and campaigns.
 For Shopping campaigns, you can create a report for ad groups and campaigns.

 - Sign in to your Google Ads account.

 Note: You can only select keywords on a single page at a time (unless you run a report for “All”).

-- Click on Auction insights.
+- Click Auction insights.

-- You'll now be taken to your Auction insights report.
-Note: only keywords and ad groups that meet a minimum threshold of activity will have the Auction insights report.
+Note: Only keywords and ad groups that meet a minimum threshold of activity will have the auction insights report.

 - If you selected a mix of Search and Shopping campaigns or ad groups, you'll need to select the Search campaigns or Shopping campaigns radio button.

-Filter your Auction insights
+Filter your auction insights

-- Click the Filter icon above your statistics table.
+- Click the filter icon above your statistics table.

 - Enter the condition then click Apply.
-The table automatically updates to show you your keywords or ad groups with available Auction insights reports.
+The table automatically updates to show you your keywords or ad groups with available auction insights reports.